feedhenry/fh-sync-js/README.md

 // Get a list of the records for the dataset.
 sync.doList(datasetId: string, success:(dataset:any) => void, failure:(err:string, datasetId:string) => void);

-// Update the data associated with the unique id. sync.doCreate(datasetId: string, data:any, success:(obj:any) => void, failure?:(err:string, datasetId:string)=> void);
+// Create the data associated with the unique id. sync.doCreate(datasetId: string, data:any, success:(obj:any) => void, failure?:(err:string, datasetId:string)=> void);

 // Read a single data record.